 He proposed another parable to them.
 “The kingdom of heaven is like a mustard seed that a person took and sowed in a field.
 It is the smallest of all the seeds, yet when full-grown it is the largest of plants.
 It becomes a large bush, and the ‘birds of the sky come and dwell in its branches.’”Matthew 13:31-32

-The word “universe” in this couplet stands for “flesh” (Hebrew basar and Greek sarx), as used in the Genesis Flood account and in John’s Prologue.
-All “flesh” is destroyed in the flood and saved in the ark in the recreation of the world after the Fall (Genesis 6:13; 17; 19).
+The word “universe” in this couplet stands for “flesh” (Hebrew basar and Greek sarx), as used in the Genesis Flood account and John’s Prologue.
+All “flesh” is destroyed in the flood and saved in the ark after the Fall (Genesis 6:13; 17; 19), signifying recreation.
 With the coming of Christ, a new “beginning,” the Word became “flesh,” divinizing humanity and the cosmos (John 1:14).
-The Holy Spirit conceived the Word as a microscopic seed in the womb of the Blessed Virgin Mary, and continues to nurture and expand the Mystical Body of Christ throughout the world.
+The Holy Spirit conceived the Word as a microscopic seed in the womb of the Blessed Virgin Mary and continues to nurture and expand the mystical Body of Christ throughout the world.